March 3rd, Year P-132.

 Richter Lockheart is a taller man with a deceptively thin frame, short-cut blonde hair, and the trademark pearl-colored eyes of the Lockheart Family.

 My name is Nalia Hector Cynd.
 Prince of Trine.

 “I’m glad you saw fit to visit me today, Nalia.”
 Richter said, looking at me with those pearly-white eyes, “My sister going missing, on top of everything else, just feels overwhelming…”

 I nodded silently.
 “Will you need time away from the force?”

-“I don’t think so, no.” the blonde replied, blatantly lying to his future king with the casualness of one with utmost skill in that area.
+“I don’t think so, no.” the blonde replied, blatantly lying to his future king with the expected ease of a charismatic leader.
+Even he almost seemed to believe it.

 “I see.”
 I replied, saying it in such a way that I saw the goosebumps rise on his exposed right arm.
 Richter realized that I knew he was lying.